cryptonetlab/retriev/README.md

 - `shared`: which contains a shared library to bootstrap nodes, dial with web3 and communicate between peers.
 - `smart-contract`: which contains *smart contract* logic to create the deals and run the retrieval protocol if the *provider* doesn't provide the file.
 It will include the indexer too in order to process and store requests.
 - `clients-cli`: (WIP) which contains a basic CLI to interact with contract, create deals and appeals.
-- `clients-ui`: which contains UI to interact with contract, create deals and appeals.
 - `provider-cli`: which contains *provider* logic to accept deals published on-chain and serve deal files.
 - `referee-cli`: which contains *referee* logic to ask `providers` if some clients asks for a retrieval.
-- `website`: which contains public website, now deployed at `retriev.eth`.
 - `docker`: which contains the Docker image and the scripts to build / run the node.
 - `api`: which contains a *NodeJS* application that parses the blockchain and serves informations instantly.

 # Smart Contract Security